 The application shall be accompanied by any such documents as required by the Directorate of Immigration confirming that the requirements for a permanent residence permit are met.

 - Photocopy of passport.
-The period of validity must be at least 90 days beyond of the period of validity of the residence permit.
-This must include photocopies of the passport’s personal information page and the page containing the applicant’s signature
+The passport must be valid.
+Photocopies must be of the passport’s personal information page and the page containing the applicant’s signature.

 - Documents on support, including income-tax payment overviews for the last 12 months, employment contract or other documents showing secure support.